WebriQpages/blog-webriq/posts/what-is-a-static-website.md

 **To be continued in later posts.**

-Get a sneak preview on [WebriQ'sWeb Content Management System for Static websites](http://www.app.webriq.com/sites/create) or just go through a [QUICKDEMO](http://app.webriq.com/help/page/demo/howto)
+Get a sneak preview on [WebriQ'sWeb Content Management System for Static websites](http://www.app.webriq.com/sites/create) or just go through a [QUICK DEMO](http://app.webriq.com/help/page/demo/howto)

 **This post is an extract from the Book by Brian Rinaldi – Static Site **Generators.****